West Virginia white butterfly (Photo by Randy L. Emmitt)

 The West Virginia white is one of the first native butterflies to emerge each spring.

 The West Virginia white will not cross open areas and prefers the habitat of moist deciduous woodlots where toothwort can be readily found in the forest's understory.
-Because the species refuses to cross open areas, its sensitivity to forest fragmentation is a factor that is considered a serious threat to this species' survival.
+Because the species refuses to cross open areas, its sensitivity to forest fragmentation is a factor that is considered a serious threat to its survival.

 But something else is troubling this globally rare and provincially listed butterfly.
 Its food source is dwindling and its larvae are dying.
 The culprit?
 Garlic mustard.
 It was also rare before garlic mustard because of habitat fragmentation: it won’t leave the forest and fly across roads or fields.